Last Updated on June 22, 2021 by Max

 - Prostate gland vasculature mainly comes from the prostatic arteries, but some branches may also arise from the internal pudendal and MIDDLE RECTAL ARTERY.
 The middle rectal artery is distributed to the rectum and is in charge of its arterial blood supply.
 So if the prostate and the rectum have a common vasculature, at least partially, I would strongly suggest they exchange all chemicals getting inside of the bloodstream too.

 - As I mentioned earlier prostate gland is located in the vicinity to the rectum and with age, the prostate may enlarge several times in size even pressing into the wall of the rectum.
 When your bowel is working correctly, the feces are eliminated in time, and the level of exogenous and endogenous toxins in the feces is low, the wall of the rectum performs its barrier function perfectly; even if the content of the bowel had a high level of toxins, their exposure time to the wall of the colon is short.
 But if your food contains one too many toxins or your bowel is out of order, and you have an altered microbiota producing endotoxins, I would strongly expect a leakage of toxins through the rectum wall into the surrounding space.
-Yes, I understand that each organ in our body is confined in its compartment and separated from others.
-However, it is a common phenomenon, when the certain organ has been affected, it makes visible changes in the surrounding organs; it can be detected upon autopsy easily.
+It is a common phenomenon, when a certain organ has been affected, it makes visible changes in the surrounding organs; it can be detected upon autopsy easily.

 So now we know that if you eat or drink something toxic, it will affect your prostate, but if the toxins are carcinogens, they may cause tumor growth in your prostate.